Produce and explain Energy Performance Certificates relating to domestic property

 - assemble and collate information from the on-site inspection and from relevant additional sources

-- prepare an Energy Performance Certificate that meets the relevant devolved nation's codes of practice and standards, including the recording of the date prepared and relevant property address
+- prepare an Energy Performance Certificate that meets the relevant devolved nation's codes of practice and standards, including the recording of the date prepared and the relevant property address

 Issue Energy Performance Certificates and explain their contents